As revealed to God’s Messenger

 Look at where you live and think how amazing it is that you could live in such a place.
-Look at all your comforts and conveniences, and think of the people who created these so that you enjoy them.
+It is warm in the winter, dry in the rain.
+Look at all your comforts and conveniences, and think of the people who created these so that you could enjoy them.
 Be happy with what you have because you have so much already.

 Unless you are living in a state of extreme poverty, you have so much already.
 Look at your clothing.
 You have more than you need.
 You are rich.
 If you do not think you are rich, you should go somewhere where you would be rich, and you will see why you are suffering over nothing.

 Go into your bathroom and look at your medications and see what a miracle it is that they can exist, for many people in the world do not have access to these things.
 Look out upon your street.
 It is a miracle you even have a street or streetlights or a sidewalk and all the services that your city provides for you.
 How would you be if you did not have these things?

 Do not assume you will always have these things, for the great waves of life are coming to the world and will deprive many people of many things.

 Be glad you live in a country that is currently at peace and not living in a state of war.
 Be grateful that your nation is not being attacked by other nations that seek to conquer it, suppress it and overtake it.

 Look at nature and all of its details.
 Look at a rose bush and all of its details and you cannot be depressed.
 People who look at the details of nature rarely are depressed because they are marveling at life, life on a very small scale.
 You could look at a plant in a pot on your windowsill and be amazed at its shape and its evolution.